Kawaxte/TwentyTenLauncher/README.md

 ### Forking and Making Pull Requests

-If you are a developer and would like to contribute by adding a new feature or fixing a bug, we encourage you to fork our repository on GitHub and make a pull request with your changes.
-Here's how to get started:
+If you are a developer and would like to contribute by adding a new feature or fixing a bug, you can do so by following these steps:

 1. Make a copy of this repository by forking it on GitHub.
 2. Make the changes you want in a new branch of your forked repository.